Libraries service updates

 Home Library Service

-We are continuing to offer free Home Library Service deliveries to anyone who is in a vulnerable category, or self-isolating for medical reasons.
+We are offering a free Lockdown Delivery Service to anyone who is over 70 or in a critically vulnerable category.

 Details about the regular book delivery service for housebound customers can be found on our home library service page.